Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 <div class="tip" data-title="Tip">

 > You can also build and deploy the services separately by running `azd deploy <service_name>`.
-This allows you to deploy independently the backend, frontend and indexer services if needed.
+This allows you to deploy independently the backend, frontend and ingestion services if needed.
 >
 > Even better!
 If you're starting from scratch and have a completed code, you can use the `azd up` command.
 This command combines both `azd provision` and `azd deploy` to provision the Azure resources and deploy the application in one command.